 Add corn, quinoa, black beans and spices and cook 2 – 3 more minutes.

-When sweet potatoes are fork tender, remove from oven and let rest for 5 minutes.
+When sweet potatoes are tender (can be pierced with a fork), remove from oven and let rest for 5 minutes.
 Slice in half and place each half on a plate.
+Fluff the sweet potato.
 Top with quinoa mixture, avocado and a drizzle of both tahini and hot sauce.
 Finish with a sprinkle of cilantro and enjoy!

 Adapted from the original recipe.

 Chuck’s Taste Rating: Has not tasted it yet

 Spoonie Rating (number of energy spoons to make it – 1 to 5) :